sgreenhill/sentgen/README.md

 ### 5) Performance Analysis and Post-processing

-Analysis of the training results is mainly done via `src/Perform.py` though some outputs are generated using other tools.
+Analysis of the training results is done by `src/Perform.py` though some outputs are generated using other tools (gnuplot, gs, image-magick).
 The version of matplotlib used is incompatible with the numpy/pyTorch/matplotlib combination of the dmelodies environment, so this process must be run in a separate environment.
 To build the environment:
 ```
 conda env create -f scripts/post/environment.yml
 conda activate post